diegoddie/Bitcoin_exchange/readme.md

 - [Django](https://www.djangoproject.com/) - The web framework used
 - [MongoDB](https://www.mongodb.com/) - Database
 - [MongoDBCompass](https://www.mongodb.com/products/compass) - Tool for visualizing the MongoDB data

+## _🚀 Future Upgrades_
+I am already working on future updates and implementations.
+The goal is to continue to update this project as I expand my knowledge.
+Currently, the upgrades in the pipeline are:
+* Better management of the CoinMarketCap API call
+* Token authentication
+* Endpoint management with Django Rest Framework

+If you have any suggestions, please contact me! :)

 ## _🚀 Contacts_
 - Mail: diego.boost@gmail.com